 Few mountain ranges touch as many countries as the Alps.
-They form parts of France, Italy, Switzerland, Germany, Austria, Slovenia, Monaco and Liechtenstein and are the source for many of Europe's famous rivers, including the Rhone and the Rhine.
+They form parts of France, Italy, Switzerland, Germany, Austria, Slovenia, Monaco and Liechtenstein and are the source for many of Europe's famous rivers, including the Rhine and the Rhone.
 Want to pair wildflower meadows with decadent chocolate?
 Ride a cable car to your trailhead in the Swiss Alps.
 Take your cappuccino with a stunning mountain view?
 Strike out on a hike through the storied French and Italian Alps.
 Dream of cycling past cliffs and castles?
 Pedal Slovenia's Julian Alps.
 Care to get carried away?
-Hop aboard a river cruise down the Rhone or Rhine, where dipping a toe into the river means touching water that was once Alpine snowmelt.
+Hop aboard a river cruise down the Rhine, where dipping a toe into the river means touching water that was once Alpine snowmelt.
 You might even wonder if the variety of ways to experience the Alps are as impressive as the peaks themselves!

 3. The Rockies